 4) PUBLIC FINANCING OF LOCAL ELECTIONS

 Patron: Del.
 Marcus Simon (HB1761) Allows the governing bodies of a county or city to establish, by ordinance, a system of public campaign finance for elected local offices.
-These ordinances shall specify the criteria for use in determining whether a candidate is eligible for this financing.

 5) LIMITS

-Patron: Sen. Danica Roen (SB 1050).
+• Patron: Sen. Danica Roen (SB 1050).
 Prohibits any corporation from making any contribution to any committee organized under the provisions of the Campaign Finance Disclosure Act of 2006 and prohibits any such committee from soliciting or accepting any contribution from any corporation.

-·Patron: Del.
+• ·Patron: Del.
 Lee Ware (HB2607).
 No candidate, campaign committee, or political committee shall solicit or accept a contribution from any public utility, nor shall a public utility or political committee established by such public utility make any such contribution.

 6) JLARC STUDY TO REVIEW CAMPAIGN FINANCE SYSTEM

 Patron: Sen. Aaron Rouse (SJR255), Del.
 Michael Jones (HJR444).
 Directs the JLAR Commission to review the structure of the existing regulatory system for campaign finance reporting and mechanisms for ensuring oversight.
-This includes identifying gaps in reporting and investigating allegations of violations in disclosure requirements, enforcement requirements, and obstacles limiting enforcement of existing laws, both at a state and local level.

 2024 Campaign Finance Legislation